ltgoslo/norwegian-synonyms/README.md

 # The Norwegian Synonymy Test Set

 This repository holds the Norwegian Synonymy Test Set, created for the purpose of evaluating distributional semantic models.

+## Terms of use

-The test set is derived from Kunnskapsforlaget's "Norske synonymer blåordbok" by Dag Gundersen and has been created for the evaluation of distributional models of semantic word similarity.
+The Norwegian Synonymy Test Set is derived from Kunnskapsforlaget's "Norske synonymer blåordbok" by Dag Gundersen and has been created for the evaluation of distributional models of semantic word similarity.
 The resource is distributed under the [Creative Commons Attribution-NonCommercial-ShareAlike license (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) and is for academic research purposes only.

+# Format

 The test set ```norwegian-synonyms.json```, contains 27,601 headwords and 111,111 synonym tokens (and 32,303 syonym types).
 The test set is distributed as a JSON dictionary with headwords as